adc-trust-ai/trust-free/MANUAL.md

     Whether or not an encoding table for categorical variables should be printed.
     This is useful to interpret the estimated linear model coefficients corresponding to categorical variables.
-  - `plot: bool, default=True`

-    Whether a root-to-leaf plot should be included in the report too.
   - `filename: str, default=None`

     The file name (without any extension) that you wish to use to save the root-to-leaf and waterfall plots.